akuklev/HOCC/non-constructive-modality.md

 Note that with this definition `(X ∈ X) -> WLEM₀`.

-With this relation, the propositions LEMₙ and their disjunctions model finitary (= hereditary finite) sets.
+With this relation, the propositions LEMₙ model sets, representing finite ordinals.
 ```
 WLEM₀ ⋍ {}
 WLEM₁ ⋍ {{}}